zderApfel/RoU/README.md

 During an exploration phase where they're not doing anything, you can select a passive activity for a merc to do:

-Training - Weightlifting

-* 3% chance to increase Strength/Health + (LUCK - 10) * 0.2

-Training - Target Practice
+* Training - CQC Training (to increase Melee)

-* 3% chance to increase Shooting + (LUCK - 10) * 0.2
-* Costs an amount of money to spend on ammunition
+* Training - Target Practice (to increase Shooting; costs an amount of money to spend on ammunition)

+* Training - Weightlifting (to increase Health)

-Training - Cardio
+* Training - Cardio (to increase Agility)

-* 3% chance to increase Agility/Health + (LUCK - 10) * 0.2

-Casino - Charisma
+* Leisure - Club Life (to increase Charisma; chance to decrease Health)

-* Chance to win or lose money
+* Leisure - Casino (chance to win or lose money; scales with Charisma)
-* Chance to win: 40% + (Charisma - 10) * 2 + (LUCK - 10) * 0.2

-Casino - Agility/Charisma

-* Significantly higher chance to win money, but loss means getting [detained](#detained) Scales with Agility/Charisma
+* Crime - Casino (higher chance to win money, but runs with risk of detainment; scales with Charisma/Agility)
-* Chance to win: 100 - gambling_difficulty + (Charisma - 10) * 2 + (LUCK - 10) * 0.2
-* Chance to be caught: 30 + gambling_difficulty + (Agility - 10) * 2 + (LUCK - 10) * 0.2

-Theft - Agility
+* Crime - Armed Robbery (chance to get money; scales with Charisma/Shooting)

-* Chance to steal some extra items, but with a chance to be detained or killed
+* Crime - Burglary (chance to steal loot, with risk of detainment or death; scales with agility/shooting)
-* Has its own loot pool and not all items are possible to be found through theft
-* Chance to succeed: 100 - item_difficulty + (Agility - 10) * 2 + (LUCK - 10) * 0.2

-Scout - Agility/Shooting

-* Can scout out a raid area for you to provide some basic details
-* Has a chance to result in death
-* Chance to succeed: 100 - raid_difficulty + ((Agility - 10) + (Shooting - 10)) + (LUCK - 10) * 0.2

 ### Specializations

-Rarely, the merc you hired on is particularly good at a certain set of skills, this means they have special talents that can benefit
+Rarely, the merc you hired on is particularly good at a certain set of skills, this means they have special talents that benefit various aspects of gameplay when controlled

 Master Thief:

-* Active: Lockpicking is doublerolled, with a 20% chance to not consume a lockpick
+* Lockpicking is doublerolled, with a 20% chance to not consume a lockpick
-* Passive: Never fails at passive theft but can only bring back half as much loot
 * Requires: Agility 14, Charisma 12

 Martial Artist:

-* Active: Your fists block-parry strength is now 3
+* Active: Your fists attack 50% faster and do 100% more damage
-* Passive: +0.5% chance for all mercenaries to level up fron training activities (Stackable)
 * Requires: Agility 16, Strength 14

 Heavyweight:

 * Active: You resist 50% of BP damage BEFORE all other resistances
-* Passive: None
 * Requires: Strength 16, Health 14

 Packrat:

 * Active: Doubled pocket inventory space
-* Passive: None
 * Requires: N/A

 Infiltrator:

 * Active: Doesn't make noise when jogging
-* Passive: Scout/Thief activities are double-rolled, taking the highest
 * Requires: Agility 15

 Hacker:

-* Active: Chance to bypass an electronic countermeasure without inputting a passcode (keycads, computers, etc.)
+* Active: Chance to bypass an electronic countermeasure without inputting a passcode (keycads, computers, etc.) or having a jammer
-* Passive: N/A
 * Requires: N/A
 * Works only once per device
 * Matches the character's lockpicking chance (stacks with master thief)